 Become better informed about professional liability insurance by being prepared to avoid some potential pitfalls contained in today’s professional liability policies and insurance company practices.

 LPL policies now require insureds to treat potential claims the same as actual claims.
-Click on the above to read the full document.

 What do I have to do to get a premium indication?